kriana/SilVerPLuM/README.md

 An executable points to some file in a mod or Stardew Valley.
 You can define arguments and set the workdir.
 Both executable and workdir have the same 'mod-url' syntax as with references.

 Note here that for Linux and Mac you'll need a script that runs `mono TestLauncher.exe` to start the executable.
 On Windows the exe can be run directly.
 SilVerPLuM will change file-permissions, so the executables are able to run.

+## Examples

+You can find some examples in the [examples directory](https://github.com/rumangerst/SilVerPLuM/tree/master/examples) of this repository.